NFL Coaching Rumors: Jets, Packers Could Be Landing Points If Jon Gruden Returns To The NFL

 — ProFootballTalk (@ProFootballTalk) July 28, 2017

-If Jon Gruden were to return to the NFL, he would likely have his pick of destinations and a Green Bay Packers team with a still-in-his-prime Aaron Rodgers might be the most attractive pick.
+If Jon Gruden were to return to the NFL, he would likely have his pick of destinations, and a Green Bay Packers team with a still-in-his-prime Aaron Rodgers might be the most attractive pick.

-Another team with a big market but a very murky future could also be an option for Jon Gruden, should he return to the NFL.
-The New York Jets have very low expectations going into the 2017 season, with nothing but question marks at the quarterback position and a very competitive division against the Super Bowl champion New England Patriots and an on-the-rise Miami Dolphins team.
+Another team with a big market, but a very murky future, could also be an option for Jon Gruden, should he return to the NFL.
+The New York Jets have very low expectations going into the 2017 season, with nothing but question marks at the quarterback position, and a very competitive division, which includes the Super Bowl champion New England Patriots and an on-the-rise Miami Dolphins team.

 Jon Gruden on interest in return to coaching: 'Nothing changed'. #Bucs #Buccaneers #Raiders @gregauman #MNF https://t.co/sDHC7TsloG